artikcloud/artikcloud-python/README.md

-SAMI Python SDK
+ARTIK Cloud Python SDK
 ================

-This SDK helps you connect your Python scripts to SAMI.
-The SDK helps authenticating with SAMI, exposes a number of methods to easily execute REST API calls to SAMI.
+This SDK helps you connect your Python scripts to ARTIK Cloud.
+The SDK helps authenticating with ARTIK Cloud, and exposes a number of methods to easily execute REST API calls to ARTIK Cloud.

 More about ARTIK Cloud
 -------------------------